 Ready to find out if dentures are right for you?

 Contact us today to find out how easy it can be!

 The amount of time it takes for the complete implant procedure varies according to which teeth you are replacing and the condition of the remaining gums and jawbones.
 On average, it takes five months to complete the lower jaw and seven months to complete the upper jaw; however, it can take up to a year or more.

 The following steps are involved in receiving your implant dentures.

-- Initial consultation: Dr. Robinson have advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.
+- Initial consultation: Your Sandwich dental professionals have advanced training in the placement of implants and will meet with you to review your medical and dental history, take x-rays, and create impressions of your teeth and gums, with which the models will be made.

 - First surgery: During the first surgery, the implants will be placed in the jawbone under the gums.
-Dr. Robinson waits approximately three to four months for the lower jaw or five to six months for the upper jaw before scheduling the next surgery, in order to make sure the implants have properly fused to the jawbone.
+After waiting approximately three to four months for the lower jaw or five to six months for the upper jaw, the next surgery is scheduled.
+This helps to make sure the implants have properly fused to the jawbone.

 - Second surgery: During the second surgery, the implants are exposed and a healing cap is placed on the head of each one.
 Two weeks later, the healing caps are replaced with the regular abutments, and an impression of the gums and abutments is taken and used to make the final implant denture.

 - Denture insertion: The metal bar or balls are placed on the abutments, and the dentist places the dentures for you to try out.
 Adjustments are then made so that your final denture implant can be inserted.

 You will need to remove and clean your denture and all attachments every night.
 Your implant-supported denture will be more stable and comfortable than your regular denture.
 You will be able to eat foods that you couldn’t with regular dentures, and you’ll feel confident while speaking and socializing.